G4Q95/AutoShortsWebApp/docs/2025-03-15-Refactoring-Plan.md

 - Ensure all 7 Playwright tests continue to pass
 - Manually verify affected features after UI component changes
 - Check browser console for new errors after each change
-- Use new layout testing approach with `data-test-layout` attributes
-- Verify component dimensions and positioning during refactoring

 ## Progress Tracking